-The Designated Safeguarding Lead is Mrs Holdcroft, who has undertaken level 4 safeguarding children training.
-Deputy safeguarding leads are Mrs Turner and Mrs Harrison, who have both undertaken level 3 safeguarding children training.
+The Designated Safeguarding Lead is Mrs Holdcroft.
+Deputy safeguarding leads are Mrs Turner and Mrs Harrison, all of which have undertaken level 2 safeguarding children training.
 All other staff will undertake Level 1 Safeguarding training as part of their induction and take on this responsibility.
 All safeguarding matters will be discussed with Mrs Holdcroft in order to ensure that all children are protected appropriately.